EMPLOYEE RECOGNITION IDEAS FROM YOUR TRAINING COMPANY

 Managers and supervisors are busy and may think that employee recognition is just one more item to add to their already lengthy to-do lists.
 But recognition doesn’t have to be complex or time consuming.
 In fact, something as simple as a sincere thank you after a job well done, either personally or in a meeting with their peers, can go a long way in making the person feel appreciated.

 This type of recognition is beneficial to the company because it will positively reinforce the actions, for the employee as well as for his or her colleagues, which can lead to overall performance improvements.
 The best performing teams are often those that feel the most valued and appreciated.
+Many training programs built by instructional designers will tell you this to be true as well.

 Take a read through “Say Thank You.
 8 Steps to Results Based Employee Recognition”.
 Whether it's a refresh to your current employee recognition program, a brand-new initiative or an audit to see how well your program is performing, this resource provides a step-by-step framework you can follow to help you achieve success.